REDS: Resource-Efficient Deep Subnetworks for Dynamic Resource Constraints: on Mobile and IoT

 \section{\reds on Mobile and IoT}

 We evaluate \reds models on two mobile phones, specifically Xiaomi Redmi Note 9 Pro and Google Pixel 6, and on two IoT devices, namely Arduino Nano 33 BLE Sense and Infineon CY8CKIT-062S2.
-For the mobile phone evaluation, we employed the official Google Tensorflow Lite benchmarking tool, which measures the model's inference time on Android-based mobile devices.
-On IoT devices we deployed and evaluated the models using the cloud-based platform Edge Impulse~\citep{hymel2022edge}.
+For the mobile phone evaluation, we employed the Google TFLite benchmarking tool, which measures the model's inference time on Android-based mobile devices.
+On IoT devices we deployed and evaluated the models using the Edge Impulse~\citep{hymel2022edge} platform.
 We report the number of parameters, accuracy, and latency on the mobiles and on the IoT devices for the full architectures (100\% MACs) and the subnetworks architecture (75\%, 50\% and 25\% MACs) found by the \bottomup knapsack solvers.
 The obtained results are reported in \figref{fig:mobile_size} for the \dnn, \cnn and \dscnn architectures S (top row) and L (bottom row) on \googlespeech.
 All results are averages over three runs.
-Tensorflow Lite and TFLMicro lack support for runtime adaptation of model weight tensors.
-We extended the TFLMicro framework to support \reds out of the box\footnote{\url{https://github.com/FraCorti/REDS\#tensorflow-lite-for-microcontrollers-analysis}} and measure on-device inference and submodel switching times.
+TFLite and TFLMicro lack support for runtime adaptation of model weight tensors.
+We extended the TFLMicro framework to support \reds out of the box and measure on-device inference and submodel switching times.
+The code is publicly available\footnote{Link: \url{https://github.com/aschesklave/TFlite-Micro-Cutting}}.